-Throughout the region, shelters and facilities report the number of homeless individuals and families who occupied their facilities on the same day of the unsheltered enumeration effort for the night of January 25, 2022.
+Throughout the region, shelters and facilities report the number of homeless individuals and families who occupied their facilities on the same day of the unsheltered enumeration effort for the night of January 24, 2023.
 This helps ensure individuals are not duplicated in the count.

 HUD requires communities to report their bed inventory and utilization of those beds on the night of the count.
-The data is taken from the organizations within the NorCal CoC region that provide Emergency Shelter, Transitional Housing, Permanent Supportive Housing, and Rapid Re-Housing beds.
-In 2022, there was a total of 1563 beds reported to be available, with a total number of 1139 beds being utilized on the day of the count.
-This is an 73% percent utilization rate.
-The Utilization chart below shows only Emergency Shelter, and Transitional Housing.
+The data is taken from the organizations within the NorCal CoC region that provide Emergency Shelter, Transitional Housing, Permanent Supportive Housing and Rapid Re-Housing beds.
+In 2023, there was a total of 1,764 beds reported to be available with a total number of 1,087 beds being utilized on the day of the count.
+This is a 63% utilization rate.
+The Utilization chart below shows only Emergency Shelter and Transitional Housing.

 Utilization

 Year Emergency Shelter Transitional Housing

 2018 248 211

 2019 338 205

 2020 358 148

 2021 527 265

 2022 449 292

+2023 732 379

-Emergency shelter means any facility, the primary purpose of which is to provide a temporary shelter for the homeless in general or for specific populations of the homeless and which does not require occupants to sign leases or occupancy agreements.
+Emergency Shelter means any facility, the primary purpose of which is to provide a temporary shelter for the homeless in general or for specific populations of the homeless and which does not require occupants to sign leases or occupancy agreements.